eclipse/steady/docs/public/content/user/manuals/updating_vuln_data.md

 ## Usage

-1. Run `kaybee merge` to get the vulnerablity information from Project-KB.
+1. Run `kaybee merge` to get the vulnerablity information from project KB.
-2. Run `kaybee export -t steady` which outputs a shell script `steady.sh` which is is then run to update all vulnerability data in Steady.
+2. Run `kaybee export -t steady` to produce the shell script `steady.sh` which is is then run to update all vulnerability data in Steady.
 3. To get specific vulnerability information run `kaybee export -t steady -f .kaybee/merged/CVE-2019-0191/statement.yaml` which outputs a shell script `steady.sh` which is is then run to update `CVE-2019-0191` vulnerability data in Steady.

 ## KB-importer: Technical Documentation